01 of 10

 05 of 10

-Butterflies, birds, and bees will not miss these glowing yellow beacons on 30-inch tall plants.
+Butterflies, birds, and bees will not miss these glowing yellow beacons on the 30-inch-tall Rudbeckia hirta 'Irish Eyes.'
 Combine this bold wildflower with other natives like liatris, saliva, or butterfly milkweed for a low maintenance flower garden, even in areas with heavy clay soil.

-Highlight the attractive green centers of these blooms by pairing them with green flowers in your flowerbed, like zinnia "Envy" or rudbeckia "Green Wizard."Continue to 6 of 10 below.
+Highlight the attractive green centers of these blooms by pairing them with green flowers in your flowerbed, like Zinnia 'Envy' or Rudbeckia occidentalis 'Green Wizard.'
+If you don't have a large space for a flower garden, 'Irish Eyes' does well in container gardens and is winter hardy in zones 4 to 9.
+It needs partial to full sun and weekly watering.Continue to 6 of 10 below.

 06 of 10